Are you interested in starting your own business but are not sure where to start? How about running your own cotton candy business?

 - Shopping malls.
 Depending on their rules, shopping malls may allow you to set up a cart to catch passers-by.

 - Local parks.
 Make sure to check local permits.

-- Special Events – parades, festivals and outdoor concerts are good options.
+- Special Events – community events like parades, festivals and outdoor concerts are good options.

 - Popular outdoor lunch areas.
 Do you know where business people, stay-at-home moms, shoppers, students, children, and others like to eat lunch?
 If you can find these popular outdoor areas, then you can sell more cotton candy.